src-its/ca-web/content/django_project-initialization.md

          (ca-web)~/ca-web$ cd core/settings/
          (ca-web)~/ca-web/core/settings$ cp secrets.py.example secrets.py

+    - NOTE: The `secrets.py` file contains your credentials for connecting to your database.
+Be sure to change the salt values in this file and enter the user name and password that you will use when establishing your database connection.

 1. Generate a `settings.py` file based on any of the examples under `core` > `settings`. :

+         (ca-web)~/ca-web$ cd core/settings/
          (ca-web)~/django-ca/core/settings$ cp aaron.py ca.py

     - Set its values appropriately for the database you are working with.